 I am a Licensed Social Worker practicing in Fort Collins, Colorado.
 I graduated from the University of Illinois Urbana-Champaign with a Masters in Social Work in May 2016.
-The majority of my clinical experience has been in the counseling center at Colorado State University (CSU), where I completed my graduate internship, post-master’s training, and have since worked as a psychotherapist.
-I have worked with groups of adults at the Illinois Institute for Addiction Recovery, groups of children at Courage Connections homeless shelter, and many college students at CSU.
+The majority of my clinical experience has been in the counseling center at Colorado State University (CSU), where I completed my graduate internship and have worked as a psychotherapist.
+I have worked with groups of adults at the Illinois Institute for Addiction Recovery, groups of children at Courage Connections homeless shelter, and groups of students at CSU.
 I enjoy working with people in both an individual and group setting.

 B.A. – Psychology, Clinical/Counseling concentration, University of Illinois Springfield

 M.S.W – Mental Health concentration, University of Illinois Urbana-Champaign